ziiiaz/DH110/README.md

 <p align="center">
   <img src="https://github.com/ziiiaz/DH110/blob/main/W1%20recall%20issue.jpg" alt="Homepage tab" height = "300px"/>
 </p>
 The issues which I will describe based on the ten hueristics are observed inside these tabs and the tab itself.
 These issues are tried to be demostrated in separate screenshots and highlighted with red dash lines.
-In the table below, the evaluation is categorized as *fine*, *bad*, *worse*.
+In the table below, the evaluation is categorized as *good, fine, bad, worse*.
 The analysis is performed by imagining that the operating system which our potential senior user working with is either a tablet (touched screen with no mounted typecover) or a PC (Microsoft Windows 10).

 Heuristics | Evaluation | Consideration